polyrainbow/neno/docs/GraphViewManual.md

 ## Remove an edge

 Select the edge by pressing and holding `S` and a clicking on the edge.
 Press `Del` or `Backspace` to remove it.

+## Inflate the graph

+When you have a graph with a lot of nodes but do not have enough real estate to put more notes in between, you can inflate the graph by 10% by clicking on the button in the title bar.

+Don't use this function too often for it will quickly result in a graph which is not well overseeable anymore.
+Use it only if  absolutely necessary.

+## User interface performance

+When you have a lot of notes in your graph (> 1000), the graph can become unresponsive.
+If that is the case, you can disable rendering the note titles by clicking  the `Toggle text rendering` button in the title bar.
+If your graph has at  least 500 nodes, text rendering is disabled by default and must be enabled manually by clicking the button.